-- Less than one percent. - Under Rule 13d-3 of the Exchange Act, a beneficial owner of a security includes any person who, directly or indirectly, through any contract, arrangement, understanding, relationship or otherwise, has or shares: (i) voting power, which includes the power to vote, or to direct the voting of such security; and (ii) investment power, which includes the power to dispose or direct the disposition of the security.
+- (1) Under Rule 13d-3 of the Exchange Act, a beneficial owner of a security includes any person who, directly or indirectly, through any contract, arrangement, understanding, relationship or otherwise, has or shares: (i) voting power, which includes the power to vote, or to direct the voting of such security; and (ii) investment power, which includes the power to dispose or direct the disposition of the security.
 Certain shares of common stock may be deemed to be beneficially owned by more than one person (if, for example, persons share the power to vote or the power to dispose of the shares).
 In addition, shares of common stock are deemed to be beneficially owned by a person if the person has the right to acquire the shares (for example, upon exercise of an option) within 60 days of the date as of which the information is provided.
 In computing the percentage ownership of any person, the amount of shares of common stock outstanding is deemed to include the amount of shares beneficially owned by such person (and only such person) by reason of these acquisition rights.
 As a result, the percentage of outstanding shares of common stock of any person as shown in this table does not necessarily reflect the person's actual ownership or voting power with respect to the number of shares of common stock actually outstanding as of the date of this Proxy Statement.
-As of July 19, 2022, there were 91,422,569 shares of common stock of the Company issued and outstanding. - (2) This figure represents (i) 13,804,540 shares of common stock held directly by Anton J. Drescher, (ii) 100,000 shares of common stock issuable upon exercise of warrants registered directly to Mr. Drescher, and (iii) stock options to purchase 504,000 shares of common stock which have vested or will vest within 60 days of the date hereof. - (3) This figure represents stock options to purchase 168,000 shares of common stock which have vested or will vest within 60 days of the date hereof. - (4) This figure represents (i) 8,600,000 shares of common stock held directly by Rowland Perkins, and (ii) stock options to purchase 168,000 shares of common stock which have vested or will vest within 60 days of the date hereof. - (5) This figure represents (i) 1,800,000 shares of common stock held by 4C Inc., an entity controlled by Tom Perovic, (ii) 95,000 shares of common stock held directly by Mr. Perovic, and (iii) stock options to purchase 168,000 shares of common stock which have vested or will vest within 60 days of the date hereof.
+As of July 22, 2023, there were 91,422,569 shares of common stock of the Company issued and outstanding. - (2) This figure represents 13,704,540 shares of common stock held directly by Anton J. Drescher. - (3) This figure represents 8,600,000 shares of common stock held directly by Rowland Perkins. - (4) This figure represents (i) 1,800,000 shares of common stock held by 4C Inc., an entity controlled by Tom Perovic, and (ii) 95,000 shares of common stock held directly by Mr. Perovic. - (5) This figure represents 200,000 shares of common stock held directly by Ron Wages. - (6) This figure represents 325,000 shares of common stock help by OCL14D LLC, an entity in which Fabrice Helliker has a 20% ownership interest.